lusaxweb/vuesax/docs/components/number.md

 ## Default

 If you need to add a component that handles a single number, use the component `vs-input-number`.
+You can also change the increment and decrement button icons using the properties `icon-inc` and `icon-dec` respectively.

 <vuecode md>
 <div slot="demo">